Overview

 and dip it into the prepared solution.
 Squeeze out excess solution

-to prevent it from dripping into patent's throat which may cause choking
+to prevent it from dripping into person's throat which may cause choking

 (aspiration).